Kalmar Castle is a historic old castle that stands majestically on the coastline of Öland, an island in southern Sweden.

-Although Sweden and Denmark now have a good relationship as fellow Nordic countries, the two countries have fought many battles in their history.
+Although Sweden and Denmark now have a good relationship as fellow Nordic countries, they have fought many battles in their history.

-Kalmar Castle is a fortress that was built by Sweden as a defensive stronghold to hold off a Danish invasion in the 12th century.
+Kalmar Castle is a fortress Sweden built as a defensive stronghold to hold off a Danish invasion in the 12th century.

 Kalmar Castle is a famous landmark